ibm-cloud-docs/satellite/providers_azure.md

 # Microsoft Azure
 {: #azure}

-Learn how you can set up a {{site.data.keyword.satellitelong}} location with virtual instances that you created in Microsoft Azure.
+Learn how you can set up an {{site.data.keyword.satellitelong}} location with virtual instances that you created in Microsoft Azure.
 {: shortdesc}

 ## Automating your Azure location setup with a {{site.data.keyword.bpshort}} template